eremitik/crudit/README.md

 Future improvements:
-- Make migration & seed files
+- Make migration & seed files easier to use
-- Make `index.html` a bit more interactive, take inputs from client
+- Make `index.html` a bit more interactive, take inputs from client to interact with API